 - If you live alone, you might want to arrange for “Meals on Wheels” to bring food to you.
 Ask your doctor, nurse, local American Cancer Society office, or Cancer Information Service about “Meals on Wheels.”
 This service is active in most large communities.

 - If you can only eat small amounts, increase your calories per serving by adding butter or oil to your meal.
-Or rather than water, try mixing milk or half-and-half into canned creamed soup.

 - Add more calories by drinking milkshakes, eggnog, or prepared liquid supplements between meals.